-The Tunica-Biloxi Tribe of Louisiana (or "Tribe") receives revenue from its gaming operations.
+The Tunica-Biloxi Indian Tribe of Louisiana (or "Tribe") receives revenue from its gaming operations.
 The Tribal Council adopted a resolution for a Revenue Distribution Plan, directing a portion of gaming operation revenue to be made to all eligible tribal members as per capita payments.
-The Indian Gaming Regulatory Act ("IGRA") states that the purpose of these per capita payments is to advance the personal health, education, and welfare of tribal members.
+The Indian Gaming Regulatory Act, 1988 ("IGRA"), states that the purpose of these per capita payments is to advance the personal health, education, and welfare of tribal members.
 Per capita payments are not paid directly to minors.
 Instead, such per capita payments are paid into a trust which is held for the benefit of the minors.
-To safeguard the children's money, the Tribal Council approved the Irrevocable Inter Vivos Trusts for the Benefit of the Minors of the Tunica-Biloxi Indians of Louisiana (the "Trust"), as amended, in 2004.
+To safeguard the children's money, the Tribal Council approved the Third Amended and Restated Irrevocable Inter Vivos Trusts for the Benefit of the Minors of the Tunica-Biloxi Indian Tribe of Louisiana (the "Trust"), as amended, April 22, 2021.